 A proper feather bonnet like this has five tails and a coloured “hackle”.
 The badge worn on the left hand side of the bonnet is at least 140 years old and is actually a piper’s plaid brooch of the Inverness-shire Militia.
 I have added the Thistle and Crown of the Cameron Highlanders to it.

-The quality of uniform accessories worn is almost important as that of the kilt, plaid and feather bonnet.
+The quality of uniform accessories worn is almost as important as that of the kilt, plaid and feather bonnet.
 There are many metal parts – belt buckles, the sporran cantle, the dirk, feather bonnet badge and the plaid brooch.
 They all contribute to the spectacle of the bagpiper wearing No.1 Dress.
 Good quality items are made from a white metal like nickel and look classy.
 Modern “stay-bright” buckles and brooches look like what they are – cheap and tacky.

 When I win the lottery I will go one step further and you will see me wearing sterling silver!

 Items such as the crossbelt, waistbelt and plaid brooch are not purely for decoration.
 They’re essential to keep the plaid in place.

-The diagonal “Crossbelt” is from the Gordon Highlanders and above the buckle features the stag emblem and Gaelic motto “Cuidich ‘n Righ” (Aid the King) of the Seaforth Highlanders.
+The diagonal “Crossbelt” is from the Gordon Highlanders.
+It also features a 19th-century brooch of the Cameron Highlanders, and the Stag emblem with Gaelic motto “Cuidich ‘n Righ” (Aid the King) of the Seaforth Highlanders.
 The Waistbelt is also Gordon Highlanders.
 Both are made of nickel.

 Everybody asks about these!
 These brass collar dogs featuring elephants, were worn by the Seaforth Highlanders and commemorate the Battle of Assaye in 1803, in which the regiment fought.